 - Protein powder: vanilla or plain flavored

-- Coconut: add a couple tablespoons for a flavor of coconut.
+- Coconut: add a couple of tablespoons for a flavor of coconut.

 Modifications Made To Make This Oatmeal Healthier